spoo-me/url-shortener/README.md

 - `Link Max Clicks` - Set a maximum number of clicks for your URLs 📈
 - `URL Statistics` - View detailed statistics for your URLs 📊
 - `API` - A free and open-sourced API for URL shortening and statistics 🛠️
-- `QR Code` - Generate a QR code for your URLs 📱
 - `Export Click Data` - Export click data as a CSV, JSON, XLSX, or XML file 📤
 - `Open Source` - spoo.me is open-sourced and free to use 📖
 - `No Ads` - No ads, no tracking, no nonsense 🚫